DUP deal cash to improve GP services

 The aim is to help provide more care close to people's homes and to ease pressure on hospitals.

-The multi-disciplinary teams will be rolled out in two areas this year - the eventual target is that they will be extended to all GP surgeries in Northern Ireland.
+The multi-disciplinary teams will be rolled out in two pilot areas this year - the eventual target is that they will be extended to all GP surgeries in Northern Ireland.

 Further details on how the £70m is to be spent include: